dubo-dubon-duponey/docker-images/README.md

 All our images provide a simple `./build.sh` script to help you do so, with overrides for key elements of the build process (platforms selection, final image name, etc).

-To the extent the underlying software actually builds on it, we support arm6, arm7, arm64 and amd64.
+To the extent the underlying software actually compiles on it, we support arm6, arm7, arm64 and amd64.

  * arm6 is hit and miss, and is unlikely to receive much love
- * arm7 is still quite useful for Raspberry PI 3, albeit it's being superseded by arm64
+ * arm7 is still quite useful for Raspberry PI 3, albeit arm64 is preferred

 ## Footprint